What Keeps Me Up At Night | Late Night Thoughts from Ashley

 I am by no means the end-all-be-all authority on business, but as an entrepreneur, investor and someone who has been in the web business a long time, I have been afforded a unique vantage point so I felt like if sharing some musings helped someone, even one person, it would be worth it.

 I just read this article on Birchbox and it got me thinking a bit on how to know when you’ve hit on a great idea, how “big” to go and when to get out.
 Birchbox was a darling of the VC world for ages and really built something interesting and unique for its time.
 I admire how they recognized two problems; brands needing to acquire new consumers and consumers wanting to try before they buy and offered a unique solution that solved for both.

-Good to Great presented a three circle framework that I really like and reference often called the Hedgehog concept.
+The book Good to Great presented a three circle framework that I really like and reference often called the Hedgehog concept.
 This framework says that you know you have a good idea if you have passion, an economic strategy, and a plan for defensibility/differentiation.
 Passion is something you will need to keep you from overriding the urge to quit (or drink too much wine) but it’s also something that will help you inspire people to follow and invest in you.
 Having a sound economic engine is about making money and takes something from being a hobby to being a business.
-Building a plan towards profitability that doesn’t hinge on billion dollar status since that happens about.00006% of the time is a good idea.
+Building a plan towards profitability that doesn’t hinge on billion dollar status (since that happens about .00006% of the time) is a good idea.
 The last circle is defensibility/differentiation and asking yourself what you can be best in the world at.
-When people start entering your business niche is your product/business/Brand offering unique enough that people will still want it?
+When people start entering your business niche, is your product/business/Brand offering unique enough that people will still want it?